-Water accounts for 98.5% of the volume in a cup of coffee or tea, so the quality of the water you use is important.
+Water accounts for 98.5% of volume in a cup of coffee or tea, so the water quality you use is important.
 Toward that end, David Beeman founded The Water System Group 31 years ago “to help the world through water.”

 The Southern California native began by building residential reverse osmosis filtration systems.
 20 years ago, Beeman formulated water for a West L.A. pizzeria after a native New Yorker didn’t get the desired rise in his crust.
 For the past 15 years, Beeman’s been reformulating water for commercial coffee, tea and baking.
 Not only has Beeman’s focus changed, but so has his company’s name.
 Seven years ago, an employee branding session yielded a new name – “Cirqua” – which means “circling the world with water.”

 16 years ago, when Starbucks opened their first Los Angeles coffeehouse on Main Street in Santa Monica, the company switched from water with low mineral content (Seattle’s agua) to high mineral content (Santa Monica’s own).
 Beeman understood the value of consistency, so he set up a tasting at the Main Street location with Starbucks coffee expert Kevin Knox.
 Beeman made two cups of coffee, one using Santa Monica water and another using customized water.
 Knox literally spat out the coffee made with Santa Monica water.
 Since then, Beeman has worked with Starbucks to develop a custom water formula that you can now find in over 7,000 Starbucks across the planet.
 According to Beeman, “Seattle water is too low in mineral content to produce the ideal cup of coffee,” so they “enhanced minerals to create a much better cup.”